 Extremely unsatisfied and angry with their service.
 Looking at alternatives.”

 If your business frequently conducts international payments in various currencies, a Wise business account may be an excellent option for you.
-There are no subscriptions or monthly fees, you only pay for the services you use.
+There are no subscriptions or monthly fees and you only pay for the services you use.

-It is also important to be aware that the Wise business account has certain limitations, as it is not a conventional bank account.
+That said, the Wise business account has certain limitations because it is not a conventional bank account.

-Is Wise good for small business and freelancers?
+Is Wise good for small businesses and freelancers?

-Wise for business seems to be designed for smaller businesses and freelancer that want to save money on fees and speed up international currency exchange and payments.
+Wise for Business seems to be designed for smaller businesses and freelancers that want to save money on fees and speed up international currency exchange and payments.
 Beyond costs and speed, Wise also has many useful features to save time and expand into new markets more easily.

-What are the main differences between a Wise personal and business accounts?
+What are the main differences between Wise personal and business accounts?